The Minaret, the Market, and the Motorcycle: Three Days in Kampala

 The SafeBoda app is the answer.
 Fixed pricing.
 Vetted drivers.
 Helmets provided.
 GPS tracking so someone, somewhere, knows where you are.

-Moses, my SafeBoda driver, had a philosophical approach to traffic laws.
-He respected their existence in theory.
-We crossed four lanes of standstill traffic in under a minute, my knees brushing side mirrors the entire way.
+A SafeBoda driver tends to have a philosophical approach to traffic laws — respecting their existence in theory while crossing four lanes of standstill traffic in under a minute, your knees brushing side mirrors the entire way.
 UGX 5,000.
 About $1.35.

-I did not get used to it.
-But I did take three more boda rides that day.
+You won't get used to it.
+You'll take three more rides that day anyway.

 Day Three: When the Music Starts

-But the performance.
+But the performance is the reason you came.
 Fifty-six ethnic groups in Uganda, and the Ndere dancers represent as many as they can in two hours.
 The Acholi dance is athletic and percussive.
 The Baganda dance is regal.
-The Banyankole dance involves leaping that defies what I thought knees could do.
+The Banyankole dance involves leaping that redraws what you thought knees could do.

-The audience was split between tourists and Ugandans.
-The Ugandans sang along to songs the tourists couldn't follow.
-A woman at the next table was crying during a number I didn't understand.
-The music was doing something deeper than entertainment.
+The audience splits between tourists and Ugandans.
+The Ugandans sing along to songs the tourists can't follow.
+At the next table, someone may be moved to tears by a number you don't understand.
+The music is doing something deeper than entertainment.

-I walked back to the hotel.
-The streets were dark — Kampala's streetlighting is a work in progress — but the air was warm and the rolex vendors were still out, their kerosene lamps making small pools of light on every corner.
+Walk back to the hotel afterward.
+The streets are dark — Kampala's streetlighting is a work in progress — but the air is warm and the rolex vendors are still out, their kerosene lamps making small pools of light on every corner.

 The Morning After

-I extended my stay by two nights.
-The gorillas could wait.
+Give Kampala two extra nights.
+The gorillas can wait.

-I visited the Afriart Gallery in Bukoto, where Ugandan contemporary artists are making work that rivals anything in Nairobi or Lagos.
+Visit the Afriart Gallery in Bukoto, where Ugandan contemporary artists make work that rivals anything in Nairobi or Lagos.
 Free entry.
-I bought a print for UGX 200,000 ($55).
-I ate matoke with groundnut sauce at a chop bar in Wandegeya where I was the only foreigner and the bill was UGX 10,000 ($2.70).
-I climbed Rubaga Hill to the Catholic cathedral and Namirembe Hill to the Anglican one, because in Kampala you climb hills — it's not optional, it's geography.
+A print runs about UGX 200,000 ($55).
+Eat matoke with groundnut sauce at a chop bar in Wandegeya where you may be the only foreigner and the bill comes to UGX 10,000 ($2.70).
+Climb Rubaga Hill to the Catholic cathedral and Namirembe Hill to the Anglican one, because in Kampala you climb hills — it's not optional, it's geography.

-And I drank sunset cocktails at the Sky Lounge on top of the Protea Hotel.
+End with sunset cocktails at the Sky Lounge on top of the Protea Hotel.
 UGX 25,000 (~$7) for a gin and tonic.
-The city spread out below, seven hills going gold in the evening light.
+The city spreads out below, seven hills going gold in the evening light.
 Boda-bodas honking.
 Music from somewhere.
 Always music from somewhere.

 Kampala is not a city that asks for your approval.
 It's moving too fast for that.
-But if you slow down — skip the transit-hotel mindset, eat the rolex, climb the minaret, survive the boda-boda — it'll give you something no polished capital can.
+But slow down — skip the transit-hotel mindset, eat the rolex, climb the minaret, survive the boda-boda — and it gives you something no polished capital can.

-I thought about Moses and his philosophical approach to lane discipline.
-I thought about Brian navigating Owino like a man born in a maze.
-I thought about 317 steps and the view from the top.
+The driver and his philosophical approach to lane discipline.
+The guide navigating Owino like a man born in a maze.
+Three hundred and seventeen steps and the view from the top.